-MINSK, 9 May (BelTA) – Belarusian President Aleksandr Lukashenko took part in the solemn events in honor of Victory Day in Minsk on 9 May, BelTA has learned.
+MINSK, 9 May (BelTA) – Belarus President Aleksandr Lukashenko traditionally took part in festivities on the occasion of Victory Day on 9 May, BelTA has learned.